 When submitting an article, contributors should adhere to the following guidelines:

 Two general types of submissions are considered: research articles and interest articles.
 Authors of research article manuscripts may use any inquiry-based methodology where data are analyzed and findings reported, including philosophical, historical, quantitative, qualitative, or mixed methods.
 Manuscripts based on content analyses of existing artifacts or analyses of existing large data sets also are considered research articles.
 Interest articles may have underpinnings in research, but authors primarily seek to expand the knowledge base of the profession by exploring educational theories, instructional models, or critical issues.
-All manuscripts must be pertinent to music teacher education and include a discussion of implications for teacher educators.
+Literature reviews may function as interest articles to the extent that authors effectively synthesize a body of research (through meta-analysis or a comprehensive qualitative critique) to make an argument, illustrate trends, or advance theory.
+Regardless of type, all manuscripts must be pertinent to music teacher education and include a discussion of implications for teacher educators.